chrvadala/awesome-protocols/README.md

 ### Consensus
 - [RAFT](https://raft.github.io/raft.pdf) - A consensus algorithm for managing a replicated data.
+- [Scuttlebutt Protocol](https://ssbc.github.io/scuttlebutt-protocol-guide/) - Scuttlebutt is a protocol for building decentralized applications that work well offline and that no one person can control.

 ### File Exchange
 - [WebDAV](https://tools.ietf.org/html/rfc4918) - A standard protocol for remote file editing, based on HTTP.